pjmorenoa/RepData_PeerAssessment1/PA1_template.md

 2. Make a panel plot containing a time series plot (i.e. type = "l") of the 5-minute interval (x-axis) and the average number of steps taken, averaged across all weekday days or weekend days (y-axis).

 ```r
 xyplot(mean_steps ~ interval | Weekend, act_days, type = "l",
        layout = c(1, 2), xlab = "Interval", ylab = "Number of steps")
 ```

 ![](PA1_template_files/figure-html/unnamed-chunk-16-1.png)

+*The pattern looks similar between weekday and weekend, but it looks like in weekends the peaks are higher (average number of steps higher in weekends than in weekdays).*